 How did RAC help with your visa?
 RAC helped me with my visa study & work permits, connected me with an immigration consultant and they also kept tabs on me and made sure things were progressing.
 They even offered help in finding housing but fortunately for me I had a friend here in Toronto.
 The school was supportive in every way.

 What is the best part of your experience so far?
-The best part is the school and being with likeminded people that are interested in what I’m interested in.
+The best part is being around like-minded people that are as passionate about music as I am.

 Would you consider providing direct feedback to someone from Antigua considering RAC?
 I’d definitely like to share my thoughts with someone interested in sound & music recording.
 RAC has been a positive experience for me.
 I’d also tell people not to procrastinate.
 I delayed because I was a bit intimidated by the visa process but looking back it really wasn’t complicated.
 In fact, it was easy, especially when you have a consultant guiding you and coaching you.
 My consultant, Claudia and her assistant, were extremely helpful and I plan to personally visit her just to thank her.